NicoleMalinowski/CS-207-Project/README.md

 ## Set Up

 This project is written for an Arduino Uno.
 Download the Project.ino code and set up breadboard as in diagram below.
+In my build I used a 10,000 ohm resistor for the button but Fritzing did not have one available for my diagrams.

 ![](Breadboard.jpg)